Kibrael/RPG/python/boons_and_curses.md

 **Wyrd**
-Reuse: use this boon to return one or more spent boons to your combat hand or deck 1/1/2/2/3
+Reuse: use this boon to return one or more spent boons to your combat hand or deck 1/1/2/2/3 Luck of the Unprepared: use to choose boon(s) from your unspent boons not in your current hand 1/2/3/4/5, your maximum hand size is unchanged.
+Flash Respite: recover boons to your boon pool (not usable in combat) 1/2/3/4/5 Second Chances: immediately reroll a failed test

+**Alacrity**
+Reroll Alacrity
+Alacrity Bonus
+Alacrity special: keep all dice? something fast

 **Monmocht Mortchti**